 - How Tails Help a Kite to Fly

 - Paper Airplanes: Why Flaps and Folds Matter

 More Rocket Power

-To extend your exploration of rockets and the aerodynamics and physics of flight and have fun with some really high-flying rockets, take a look at these projects, both of which use the Bottle Rocket Kit from the Science Buddies Store:
+To extend your exploration of rockets and the aerodynamics and physics of flight and have fun with some really high-flying rockets, take a look at these projects: